aciurea/ExpressionParser/README.md

 - AND
 - NOT

 The priority between logical operators is given by paranthesis that are added between each group.
-Basicaly each group is surrounded by paranthesis, this way the priority of the operators is respected.
+The paranthesis are needed to grant the operators order.

-The expression parser can literally transform any expression into graphics if the operators are like the ones from the list above and if the groups are surrounded by paranthesis.
+The expression parser can literally transform any expression into graphics if the operators that are used are the same as the ones from list above.

-The expression can be manually created without the help of query builder.
+Expressions can be inserted manually wihout the need of query builder.

-More informatin about query builder, how it can be configured and s.o it can be found at this link: http://querybuilder.js.org.
+More informatin about query builder and how it can be configured can be found at this link: http://querybuilder.js.org.

 In this repository I configured the filters for a movie reservation based on some criteria but it can be used for other purposes too!